Advanced standing (transfer credits)

 With a three-year management diploma: Up to 45 units

 The University of Ottawa has agreements with certain colleges.
-If you’re applying from one of these colleges, our agreement may affect your advanced standing
+If you’re applying from one of these colleges, our agreement may affect any transfer credits (units) you receive.

 University transfer students

-You must declare all studies you’ve attempted or completed on your OUAC application to qualify for advanced standing.
+You must declare all studies you have attempted or completed on your OUAC application to qualify for transfer credits (units).
 Failure to do so is considered academic fraud.

-You must have a minimum grade of 60% to be granted advanced standing.
-This doesn’t apply to students transferring from Carleton University or Saint Paul University (who require 50%).
+You must have received a grade of 60% or better to be granted advanced standing.
+This does not apply to students transferring from Carleton University or Saint Paul University (who require 50%).

 Please note that you require a minimum grade of 65% for Nutrition (NUT) and Nursing (NSG) courses.

-You may be eligible for up to 30 units of advanced standing for the courses you’ve completed depending on your program requirements.
+You may be eligible for transfer credits (up to 30 credits/units) depending on the courses completed and your program requirements.

-All courses you’ve passed at uOttawa, as well as any advanced standing you had received related to this program, are automatically applied towards your program requirements, subject to University and/or faculty policies.
+All the courses you have passed at uOttawa, as well as any transfer credits you received related to this program, are automatically applied to meeting your program requirements, subject to University and/or faculty policies.

-You can explore the My Academic Requirements application in uoZone before the enrolment period.
+For further details, check out My Academic Requirements in uoZone before enrolment opens.

 To take one or more courses at a university with which the University of Ottawa has no formal agreement, you must have a letter of permission from your faculty.
-You can find more information about the general policy on credit (unit) transfers.
+Check the general policy on transfer credits for further information.

 To receive a degree from the University of Ottawa, you must complete at least 50% of your program requirements at uOttawa.
-You must also meet all specific program requirements.
+You must also meet all the requirements specific to the program in question.